Increase your bets after a win following a Fibonacci sequence.

 Many roulette systems have “alter egos” or “reverse twins”, which are essentially the same system, but back to front- like the Reverse D’Alembert, for example, which is the D’Alembert but back to front.
 What that means, is that you use the same progression of numbers to decide on the level of your bet, but you progress along the numbers in the opposite direction.
 Let’s explain.

-Fibonacci Roulette is a negative progression, and thus the Reverse Fibonacci is a positive progession system (like the Reverse Martingale and the Reverse Labouchere) in which you you increase your bets after a win in an attempt to accelerate losses in a winning streak.
-Of course, with these types of systems, one of the most important skills is knowing when to pull out of the betting and revert back to you starting bet.
-No-one is going to win all of the time.
-You'll need to make a reasonable bet as to how many wins you can string together in a row.
-Many people opt for 3 or 4.
+Of course, with these types of systems, one of the most important skills is knowing when to pull out of the betting and revert back to your starting bet.
+No-one is going to win every single time.
+You’ll need to make a reasonable bet as to how many wins you can string together in a row.
+Many people opt for three or four.

 The Reverse Fibonacci is less aggressive than the Reverse Martingale.
 Instead of multiplying your bets by 2 after every win, you follow a Fibonaccci Progression where your bet is equal to the sum of the two previous wagers.

 So say you begin with a bet of 10.
 Your Fibonacci bets would go as follows:

 10, 10, 20, 30, 50 etc We wouldn’t recommend going for more than 5 wins in a row The bets do increase, but on a shallower profile than on the Reverse Martingale.

 The other difference, is that after a loss, you don’t go back to the start (as you would in the Reverse Martingale).
 You drop back 2 numbers.
 So in the example above, if you lost on the £50, you’d bet £20 on the next go.